anmolksachan/ThreatTracer/README.md

 13. Automated Querying: The script automates the process of querying and fetching CVE details, saving users time and effort.
 14. API Integration: It leverages the NVD API to retrieve and present accurate CVE information for the specified software version.
 15. Store results in text: Store the results in a nice formatted way [In first version, not supported any more]
-16. Add every CVE public exploit availability feature by [@meppohak5](https://github.com/meppohak5)
+16. Add every CVE public exploit via `pyExploitDb` feature by [@meppohak5](https://github.com/meppohak5)
 17. The v2.1 release of the code optimizes the previous version by incorporating asynchronous HTTP requests using the aiohttp library, faster response time.
+18. https://poc-in-github.motikan2010.net -> Github POC lookup support.

 ### Prerequisites